The most common questions we get

 No, you have to be a member of the official Danish State Church to be married in one of our churches.

-Yes it is.
-However, in order to give your marriage certificate a higher level of international acceptance, we legalize one of your marriage certificates at the Ministry of Foreign Affairs to make sure your certificate can be used within the countries that are member of the Hague Apostille Convention.
+Yes, it is.
+However, if you are going to use your marriage certificate outside of Europe your certificate can be legalized with an apostille at the Ministry of Foreign Affairs to make sure your certificate can be used within the countries that are member of the Hague Apostille Convention.
 Please check with your national authorities if they require an apostille on your marriage certificate.

 If you have to use your marriage certificate in a country that has not acceded the Apostille Convention, the Embassy of the country in question must legalize the Ministry of Foreign Affairs legalization.